TanayChow/WB-ImageGallery/README.md

 # Image Gallery Implementation

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-UI components were designed and implemented using [Material UI components](https://material-ui.com/) [Axios](https://www.npmjs.com/package/axios) is used for API requests and async request handling
+UI components were designed and implemented using [Material UI components](https://material-ui.com/).\
+[Axios](https://www.npmjs.com/package/axios) is used for API requests and async request handling

 ## Application architecture overview

 The application of a model view based architecture.
 These are further segregated into the following parts:
+### 1) Components

-1) Components - These are the UI components.
-They do not directly manipulate any states and are only presentational entities.
+UI components which do not directly posess any states and are used only as presentational entities.

+### 2) Containers

-2) Containers - Containers contain the state and are responsible for state transformation and event processing and passing the appropriate data to the child components (UI compoments)
+Contain the state and perform state transformation and event processing and data transfer to the child components (UI compoments)

+### 3) Services

-3) Services - Services are responsible for API calls and data fetching.
+Responsible for API calls and data fetching.
 (Axios is used by the service as an HTTP client)

 ## Available Scripts

 As a pre-requisite it is necessary to install the dependencies

 ### `npm install`